slee502/AnimalCrossing_Villager_Popularity/README.md

 - [ACNH API](https://acnhapi.com/)

 ## Installation
+Before you begin, ensure you have met the following requirements:

+- You have installed Python.
+This project was developed using Python 3.11.1.
+If you don't have Python installed or if you need to upgrade your current version, you can download it from the [official Python website](https://www.python.org/downloads/).
+- You have installed Git, which is necessary to clone the repository.
+If you don't have Git installed, you can download it from the [official Git website](https://git-scm.com/downloads).

 Follow these steps to run the project on your local machine:

 1. **Clone the repository**

+   Navigate to the directory where you want the cloned repository to be placed by using the ```cd``` command in your terminal followed      by the path of the directory.

-   You can clone this repository by running the following command in your terminal:
+   Then you can clone this repository by running the following command in your terminal:

    ```
    git clone https://github.com/slee502/AnimalCrossing_Villager_Popularity.git